keu/docs/astro/cli-release-notes.md

 ### New Command to Parse DAGs for Errors

-`astrocloud dev parse` is a new Astro CLI command that allows you to run a set of basic tests against your Astro project to ensure that essential aspects of your code are properly formatted.
+`astrocloud dev parse` is a new Astro CLI command that allows you to run a basic test against your Astro project to ensure that essential aspects of your code are properly formatted.

-This includes the DAG integrity test that is run with `astro dev pytest`, as well as checks to ensure that your DAGs will run on the Airflow Webserver.
+This includes the DAG integrity test that is run with `astro dev pytest` which checks that your DAGs will run on the Airflow Webserver.

 We recommend using `astrocloud dev parse` to quickly test your DAGs for basic errors before running `astrocloud dev start`.
 For more complex or custom testing, we recommend using `astrocloud dev pytest`.